Get batch historical Tweets

 - Twitter language classifications begin appearing in November 2013.

 - Profile Geo metadata begins appearing on June 4, 2013.
-Starting in late November 2019 user profile information will reflect the values of the referenced user at the time of the Historical PowerTrack job processing.
+User profile display name, 'home' location, and bio description information reflects the values of the referenced user at the time of the Historical PowerTrack job processing.

 Below is a timeline of when Historical PowerTrack Operators begin matching.
 In some cases Operator matching begins well after a ‘communication convention’ became commonplace on Twitter.
 For example, @replies emerged as a user convention in 2006, but did not become a ‘first-class’ object or event with ‘supporting’ JSON until early 2007.
 Accordingly, matching on @replies in 2006 requires an examination of the Tweet body, rather than relying on the